 Benefits of accrual basis for your business

 Accrual basis accounting offers several advantages for businesses, particularly those with a higher volume of transactions or larger revenues.
-By providing a more accurate and current view of a company's financial health, it allows for better decision-making and for the future.
+By providing a more accurate and current view of a company's financial health, it allows for better decision-making and planning for the future.

 One of the main benefits of accrual basis is its ability to provide a more accurate measure of a company's profitability.
 With cash basis, revenue and expenses are only recorded when cash is exchanged, which can be misleading in terms of a company's performance.
 By recording revenue and expenses when they are earned or incurred, accrual basis provides a clearer picture of a company's financial success.